-Macrium Reflect can include the components and decryption keys necessary automatically to unlock Microsoft BitLocker encrypted drives in Windows PE.
+Macrium Reflect can include the components and decryption keys necessary to automatically unlock Microsoft BitLocker encrypted drives in Windows PE.

-In the Rescue Media Wizard (see page 69) select 'Include optional components' and 'Automatically unlock BitLocker encrypted drives'
+In the Rescue Media Wizard (see page 98) select 'Include optional components' and 'Automatically unlock BitLocker encrypted drives'.

-When Windows PE starts any BitLocker unlocked drives that are were attached when the recovery media was created will be automatically unlocked in PE.
+When Windows PE starts any BitLocker locked drives that were attached when the recovery media was created it will automatically unlocked them.